 Tips for Supporting Joint Health

-- Cut back on (or better yet, eliminate) grain-derived processed foods and sugar.
-If you eat like most Americans, processed food products, meat, and dairy derived from these sources makes up most of your food.
+Or better yet, eliminate them altogether.
+If you eat like most Americans, most of your diet is made up of processed food products, meat, and dairy.
 For a multitude of reasons, these types of foods are really bad for your joints.

-- De-stress.
 The modern world is saturated with stress.
-Continually “running from the tiger” inhibits normal repair functions in the body and allows tissues to breaks down.
+Continually “running from the tiger” inhibits normal repair functions in the body and allows tissues to break down.

-- Stay active, but not excessively active.
+But not excessively so.
 Regular physical activity stimulates repair functions in the body and helps maintain healthy joints.
-Excessive physical stress, however, accelerates wear-and-tear.
+Excessive physical stress, however, accelerates wear and tear.